adriancordoba96/lora-platform/README.md

 npm run dev
 ```

-By default, the frontend Axios instance points to `http://3.66.72.52:3010`.
-Adjust this in `src/plugins/axios.js` if your backend runs elsewhere.
+By default the frontend assumes the backend is reachable at `http://3.66.72.52:3010`.
+Update `src/plugins/axios.js` and `src/services/api.js` if your API runs elsewhere.
+A WebSocket connection is opened to the same host to receive live node updates.

+## Additional notes

+Running the project will create a local `lora.db` SQLite database.
+The `docs/overview.md` file contains a short summary of the architecture.